Adding Income Terms to Your Contracts

 Config – The list of Configurations can be customised via your Settings.
 As a default we provide Configurations such as Stream, Download, Television, Radio etc. Configurations can be grouped via Contract Term Groups.

 Source – Do you need to treat revenue generated by particular sources in certain ways?
-Perhaps income generated by a Society have a rate that diffes from income generated by a sub-publisher.
+Perhaps income generated by a Society have a rate that differs from income generated by a sub-publisher.
 Sources can be created via your Settings.
 And can be grouped via Contract Term Groups.
+Please remember that this field is a free text, and so it is case sensitive.

 Then Variables